 iv.
 In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Companies Act 2013in respect of the loans and investments made and guarantees and security provided by it.

 v.
 The Company has not accepted any deposits from the public within the meaning ofSections 73 74 75 and 76 of the Act and the Rules framed there under to the extentnotified.
-The old deposits have been paid except disputed deposit of Rs.
-195000/=.
+The old deposits have been paid except deposits of ` 195000/- which isunder litigation since long.

 (b) According to the information and explanation given to us the company has disputeddues of Excise duties which are given below.

 1. Company have requested to BIFR for waiver of duty Interest penalty and fine andalso refund of ` 70 lakhs along with case law related to above Item number 1.
 It isalso mentioned in MDRS circulated dated 13th October 2015.

 2. In the matter of Item No. 1 CESTAT has ordered to deposit the amount of ` 25lakhs and company had deposited the same amount and final order is awaited.

 viii.
 According to the records of the Company examined by us and the information andexplanation given to us the Company has not defaulted in repayment of loans or borrowingsto any financial institution or bank or